archaeojsc/ML_from_scratch/README.md

-# Machine Learning fomr "Scratch"
+# Machine Learning from "Scratch"

 A variety of machine learning methods and algorithms from "scratch" (i.e., using minimal or base/common libraries)